aziflaj/aziflaj.github.io/src/content/blog/2025-08-01-notes-cloud-native.md

 }
 ```

 The next day, while doing some routine tests, I noticed all steps were kicking off at once: the step dependencies weren't being taken into consideration. **The workflow orchestrator was broken.** Kind of a big deal, when all you have is a workflow orchestrator, right?
-So I started reading the code again, putting logs and breakpoints for everything.
+So I started debugging the orchestration logic, putting logs and breakpoints for everything.

-After spending almost half an hour debugging, I decided to log the steps themselves as they were parsed before starting their execution.
+After spending almost half an hour debugging, I thought of logging the steps themselves as they were parsed, right before the orchestrator picked them up for execution.
 And lo and behold, here's what I see:

 ``` go
 { Name: "Step A", DependsOn: [], Command: "printenv" }